Skip to contents

 You can see an example below of a custom prediction function.

-ALE statistics
+ALE statistics and p-values

 For details about the ALE-based statistics (ALED, ALER, NALED, and NALER), see vignette('ale-statistics').
+For general details about the calculation of p-values, see ALEpDist().
+Here, we clarify the automatic calculation of p-values with the ALE() constructor.

 Parallel processing

-#' The {ale} package should be able to automatically recognize and load most packages that are needed, but with parallel processing enabled (which is the default), some packages might not be properly loaded.
+The {ale} package should be able to automatically recognize and load most packages that are needed, but with parallel processing enabled (which is the default), some packages might not be properly loaded.
 This problem might be indicated if you get a strange error message that mentions something somewhere about "progress interrupted" or "future", especially if you see such errors after the progress bars begin displaying (assuming you did not disable progress bars with silent = TRUE).
 In that case, first try disabling parallel processing with parallel = 0.
-If that resolves the problem, then to get faster parallel processing to work, try adding the package names needed for the model to this argument, e.g., model_packages = c('tidymodels', 'mgcv').
+If that resolves the problem, then to get faster parallel processing to work, try adding all the package names needed for the model to the model_packages argument, e.g., model_packages = c('tidymodels', 'mgcv').

 Progress bars